Snowflake-Labs/sfguide-marketplace-accelerator2.0/README.md

 ### 3-FulfillListing-Unique.sql
 *Requires MPAdmin Role*  <br />
-contains example call to stored procedure that add procured data to container (shares) delivered to a specific paying consumer of a given data product. <br />
+Contains example call to stored procedure that add procured data to container (shares) delivered to a specific paying consumer of a given data product. <br />
 **Applies only to data products of Unique category*

 ### [Optional] 4-Optional-SpecialCaseHandling.sql